ZOHSGroupe/Email-Service/README.md

 ### 14. Assurance Not Created - Successfully
 - **Endpoint**: `/email/assurance-not-created`
 - **Method**: POST
+- **Request body**:
+  - `message` : Description of the issue encountered during assurance creation by the administrator.
 - **Description**: Send an email indicating a problem in adding the assurance.

 ### 15. Documentation